 Builders use specific lenders because they know they can rely on them to perform.
 Builders need to know a sale will close when agreed.
 Not all lenders understand how important that is to a builder.
 After all, the most important issue is to have a successful closing, not who makes the buyer’s loan.

-If builders closed sales through multiple title companies in different locations, with different personnel and procedures a certain amount of inefficiency would occur and closings could be delayed.
+If builders closed sales through multiple title companies in different locations, with different personnel and procedures a certain amount of inefficiency would occur, and closings could be delayed.
 When builders start homes, their title company creates and maintains a file which can help homes close quicker.

 TREC contracts are not designed for volume builders.
 Texas law allows sellers to use a real estate sale contract if it is written by an attorney.
 Builders build homes with their own money or borrowed funds.
-If the buyer doesn’t complete the purchase, the builder incurs significant costs until the home is sold to someone else.
+If the buyer does not complete the purchase, the builder incurs significant costs until the home is sold to someone else.
 In addition, they build different types of homes in different municipal areas.
 They have constraints imposed by lenders, insurance companies, city inspectors and others.
 Because in addition to being the seller, builders create the home, warrant the home, and in some cases, have developed the building site, they have a unique set of responsibilities that must be addressed when they sell homes.

 The Alliance is available to discuss your builder issue and possibly make suggestions but does not provide mediation services or legal counseling.